aplteam/Tatin/docs/FirstStepsWithTatin.md

 A>
 A> If `deprecate_comment` was not empty then that should be removed or emptied.
 A>
-A> Once you've done that the very latest published package would no longer carry a "deprecated" flag with the value 1, and therefore it would no longer fulfill the criteria of a deprecated package.
+A> Once you've done that the very latest published package would no longer carry a "deprecated" flag with the value 1, and therefore it would no longer fulfil the criteria of a deprecated package.

 #### Tatin Variables